 So you can set up one welcome sequence track for salespeople, another separate one for C-suite executives, and so on, for any segmentation method.
 Not only do you get to tailor your messages to be precisely targeted to segments of your list, you get more actionable data.
 No more weak open rates that are only the result of inundating every subscriber with the same welcome sequence.

 Plus, you can use this automation capability to set up nuanced drip campaigns to keep the engagement up without too heavy a touch.
-Constant Contact’s custom form fields allow to get as granular as you’d like with long-term strategies for communicating with your list.
+Constant Contact’s custom form fields allow you to get as granular as you’d like with long-term strategies for communicating with your list.
 And you can set automated emails to only send on specific days of the week or times of the day, so you’re always sending messages that get seen.

 All this functionality is available in Constant Contact’s Plus plan, the cost of which is determined by the number of contacts in your list: